TheLartians/TypeScript2Python/README.md

 This is useful in a number of scenarios.
 For example:

-- Automatic generation of type-safe APIs between Node.js and Python services
 - Safely use JSON objects created by TypeScript projects in Python
+- Automatic generation of type-safe APIs between Node.js and Python applications
-- A nice way to write complex Python types using TypeScript
+- An easy way to write complex Python typings using TypeScript

 ## Example

 ### TypeScript

 ```ts
 export type Foo = {
     type: "foo"